Sadia092/Sadia_FSD_EmailApplication/README.md

 # Sadia_FSD_EmailApplication

-Aaplication for an IT Support Administrator charged with the task of creating credentials for new hires
+Application for an IT Support Administrator charged with the task of creating credentials for new hires